A young man sits in a coffee shop on his laptop.

 How do you access your credit report?

-You can request a free copy of all three of your credit reports (Equifax, Experian, and TransUnion) annually from annualcreditreport.com.
+According to info from the CFPB, you can request a free copy of all three of your credit reports (Equifax, Experian, and TransUnion) weekly from annualcreditreport.com.
 This is the only website authorized to provide a free credit report annually that you are entitled to by law.
 After receiving your free copies, you can still request additional credit reports but for a fee.
-According to the Consumer Financial Protection Bureau, a credit reporting company can’t charge more than $14.50 for a credit report.
+According to the CFPB, a credit reporting company can’t charge more than $14.50 for a credit report.

-When you request a copy of your own credit report, this is known as a soft credit inquiry and will not impact your credit score.
+Further information from the CFPB suggests that when you request a copy of your credit report, this is known as a soft credit inquiry and will not impact your credit score.
 When a company or lender requests to see your credit report as part of an application for new credit, this is considered a hard credit inquiry and can impact your credit score.

 How does a credit score differ from a credit report?